sentry-demos/android/README.md

 ## Troubleshooting
 If you're getting errors about "You need Java 11, not 1.8" and when you run `java --version` it says you're already on Java 11, then you may need to go into Android Studio Settings > Preferences > Build, Execution, Deployment > Gradle > Select jdk-11.

 If youre app builds, compiles and starts to run but the AVD screen never appears and the Logcat is stuck on "E/GnssHAL_GnssInterface: gnssSvStatusCb: b: input svInfo.flags is", then you may need to disable Location and GPS services from your AVD.
-If you can't edit these settings on an existing AVD (as they're from the Hardware Profile), then create a new AVD.
+If you can't edit these settings on an existing AVD (as they're from the Hardware Profile), then create a new AVD and as you're doing that, go into the Hardware Profile settings and uncheck the box for GPS.